 - Bake for 40 minutes, until crust turns a light golden brown.
 Allow pastitsio to cool down before slicing and serving.

-- You may substitute the thinner Italian bucatini for the pastitsio pasta or even use penne or ziti.
+- You can substitute the thinner Italian bucatini for the pastitsio pasta or even use penne or ziti.
 Just be sure the pasta is smooth, without any ridges.

-- You may substitute Mizithra (a Greek whey cheese or mixed milk-whey cheese from sheep or goats) or a Parmigiano-Reggiano cheese.
+- You can substitute Mizithra (a Greek whey cheese or mixed milk-whey cheese from sheep or goats) or a Parmigiano-Reggiano for the Greek Kefalotyri cheese.